barichd/brailleorch/borframework.md

 <h2 id="framework">B. About This Framework</h2>

-This comprehensive document will describe all menus and functions of BrailleOrch.
+This comprehensive document will describe all menus and functions of BrailleOrch software.
 People who wants to develop/enhance the software must read it carefully.
-The first three chapters give a general overview of the software's menus and functions, and the remaining four chapters give detailed development points on improving BMML and Musicxml-to-braille transcription, and advanced braille editing, debugging and playing functions.
+The whole framework is divided into seven chapters.
+The first three chapters give a general overview of the software's menus and functions, and the remaining four chapters give detailed development designs of improving BMML and Musicxml-to-braille transcription, and advanced braille editing, debugging and playing functions.
 More in-depth issues will be discussed in a future mailinglist or forum during the development process.
-Only critical issues needed to be done are shown here.
+Only very critical issues needed to be done are shown here.
 For detailed rules of braille and braille music, please always consult the [codebooks](#codebooks) mentioned below.

+A note on the reading convention of braille dot number indications: Dots within a single cell are separated by dashes, and dots in separate cells are separated by commas.
+For example, a right-hand prefix is dots 4-6,3-4-5, a large value sign is dots 4-5,1-2-6,2.

 **********

 <h2 id="formats">C. About BrailleOrch And BMML Formats</h2>

 BrailleOrch (.bor) format is a compressed file.
 It contains original musicxml (if transcribed from musicxml) and bmml sources, and additional debugging information such as error records.
 When the final editing and correction has been finished, the musicxml source and most debugging information can be removed to save file size.
 People can still edit and reformat braille output, though.
-See Make final document in File Menu.
+See Make final document in [File Menu](#1-1).

 For BMML format, I think we should design two stages.
 The one is the current format, and we can just extend it to include more signs and functions.
 This kind of BMML file contains both musical and braille information.